opticyclic/CompilerBot/README.md

     git clone https://github.com/yourusername/compilerbot.git

-Build the project:
+Navigate to the project directory:

     cd compilerbot

+Build the project using the Gradle Wrapper:

-    gradle build
+    ./gradlew build

 ### Usage